Counting algebraic tori over $\mathbb{Q}$ by Artin conductor: Preliminaries

 and

 for some constants $c_1, c_2>0$.

 We have a similar result for some non-abelian number fields.
-Altu\u{g}, Shankar, Varma and Wilson \cite{ASVW21} counted the number of $D_4$-quartic fields ordered by conductor using both analytic techniques and geometry-of-numbers methods.
+Altuğ, Shankar, Varma and Wilson \cite{ASVW21} counted the number of $D_4$-quartic fields ordered by conductor using both analytic techniques and geometry-of-numbers methods.
+Let $L \in \NF_4(D_4)$, $M$ be the Galois closure of $L/\bQ$ and $K$ be the unique quadratic subfield of $L$.
+The conductor of $L$ is defined as the Artin conductor of a Galois representation $\rho_M$ (see \cite[Section 1]{ASVW21}), which is equal to $\frac{D_L}{D_K}$ by the proof of \cite[Proposition 2.4]{ASVW21}.

 \begin{proposition} (\cite[Theorem 1]{ASVW21}) For $L \in \NF_4(D_4)$, denote its unique quadratic subfield by $K$.
 Then

 for a constant $\displaystyle c(D_4) := \frac{3}{4} \prod_{p} \left ( 1-\frac{1}{p^2} - \frac{2}{p^3} + \frac{2}{p^4} \right ) >0$ (product over all primes). \end{proposition}